 Through past grants, the Foundation has supported capital projects such as the restoration of historic buildings; creation of new public sculpture and gardens; restoration of historic monuments; and other projects that enhance quality of life and sense of place, while demonstrating design excellence.
 Grants are made only for projects within Boston city limits and to projects that are accessible and visible to the public.
 Grants are not made to individuals.
 Grants are made for restoration and preservation activities, but not for routine care or maintenance (as defined by National Park Service technical standards.)

-In 2021, the Designators are particularly interested in requests for support of permanent public art projects, projects focused on outdoor spaces, and historic preservation projects.
-In addition, the Designators are seeking proposals from projects in neighborhoods that have not been well represented in previous grants, including but not limited to East Boston, South Boston, Mission Hill, Allston/Brighton, Charlestown, Chinatown, Mattapan, and Roslindale.
+In 2024, the Designators are particularly interested in requests for support of permanent public art projects and projects focused on outdoor spaces.
+In addition, the Designators are seeking proposals from projects in neighborhoods that have not been well represented in previous grants, including but not limited to East Boston, South Boston, Mission Hill, Allston/Brighton, Charlestown, Chinatown, Mattapan, Hyde Park, West Roxbury, and Roslindale.

-Most grants awarded will not exceed $40,000, with many grants in the $20,000-$40,000 range, but the Designators will consider all projects that fulfill the Foundation’s goals and offer outstanding benefit to the community.
-Grants larger than $40,000 are more rare exceptions.
-If you are requesting more than $40,000, please provide justification for a larger request.
+Most grants awarded in the regular grants program will be in the $20,000-$50,000 range, but the Designators will consider all projects that fulfill the Foundation’s goals and offer outstanding benefit to the community.
+Grants above $50,000 are very rare exceptions.
+If you are applying for more than $50,000, your application should describe in detail why you are seeking a larger grant.
+The Designators discourage first time applicants from requesting more than $50,000.

-Applicants, unless a municipal agency, must be an exempt organization under IRS Sec.
-501(c)(3) and must submit a copy of a determination letter from the Internal Revenue Service.
+Applicants, unless a municipal agency, must be an exempt organization under IRC section 501(c)(3), or submit using a qualified fiscal sponsor that qualifies under IRC section 501(c)(3).
 Projects must be within the city of Boston.

 Grants are not made for general fund drives, endowments, operating or staffing costs, planning or design studies, or construction of playgrounds or tot lots.